 Payne-Phalen is the largest of 17 designated neighborhoods of St. Paul and is very close to Downtown.
 It is a historic neighborhood, rich with diversity and a communal atmosphere.
-They have plenty to offer cuisine-wise, ranging from Mexican to Chinese, and everything in between.
+They have plenty to offer cuisine-wise, ranging from Mexican to Thai, and everything in between.
 They are known for the beauty of Lake Phalen and the serene outdoorsy nature of Swede Hollow, which has been made famous in song.
 There is plenty to attract a nature lover in Payne-Phalen, including parks and trails.

 The people range from working class to middle class, and they are dedicated to the community.
 They are eager to welcome anyone and everyone to their neighborhood and to show them what makes Payne-Phalen special.